 Because the Samoyed has instincts for so many different roles, we can assume they have high instinctive intelligence.
 Some can say they’re a jack-of-all-trades when it comes to instinctive intelligence.

 In contrast, adaptive intelligence refers to the ability for the dog to learn for itself.
-This refers to problem solving and the ability for the dog to learn from previous mistakes.
+This refers to the problem solving abilities of the dog.
+For example, is the dog able to learn from previous mistakes and past experiences?

-Though all Samoyeds have roughly the same instinctive intelligence, adaptive intelligence can vary depending on the dog.
-Still, Samoyeds are generally known for high adaptive intelligence.
+Though all Samoyeds have roughly the same instinctive intelligence, adaptive intelligence tend to vary depending on the individual dog.
+But even so, Samoyeds are generally known to have high adaptive intelligence.